Kindly sponsored by

 A tree from this, or another early introduction, survives at Benmore Botanic Garden in Argyll, Scotland, where it is grown under the accession number 19860371*A (pers. obs.
 September 2020) but the accompanying data does not accord with the known range of A. fordei, suggesting a mix up at some stage.
 A. fordei is better represented from more recent gatherings, but nearly all of these were made prior to its publication and hence never as A. fordei.
 It has most often been introduced as A. chayuensis.
 In 2021 it is represented in gardens by the collections TIBT 33 (introduced in 1995 as A. fargesii var. faxoniana), Patrick Forde 95–158 and 95–225, and the following Keith Rushforth collections: KR 3432, 3433 (the holotype), 3709, 5123, 5579, 6333, 6872, and possibly 3475 (see below).

 Despite this long list, none of the known gatherings have resulted in large numbers of plants.
 Of those that were raised, many failed after planting, and we must err toward a view that A. fordei is a difficult species to establish in cultivation.
 Like several other species that are at home in harsh climatic zones it seems to struggle in the oceanic climate of the UK and Ireland, and young trees are often injured by spring frosts.
 This damage can be so severe that even after many years plants can remain ugly, stunted, multi-stemmed shrubs; such is the fate of representatives of KR 3709 growing in Devon.
 Conversely, plants of TIBT 33 have grown well at Howick and RBG Edinburgh, albeit with occasional leader loss from which they recover, but they have struggled in the colder climate of Dawyck in the Scottish borders where regular frost damage in late spring impedes their progress.
 Only the most sheltered are finally beginning to make decent trees, long after their sister seedlings in milder gardens (pers. obs.
 2020).
 KR 3475 has died nearly everywhere but persists in shrub form at Dawyck, and there is a single good tree at White House Farm in Kent which had reached 5 m by 2019 (O. Johnson pers. comm.
 2019), while a young tree of KR 3433 died at RBG Edinburgh due to drought (pers. obs.).
-KR 5579 and 6333 are making fine young trees in Devon, and these probably include the largest examples in cultivation after the Benmore tree, with individuals approaching c.
-5 m × 18 cm dbh in late 2020 (pers. obs.).
+KR 5579 and 6333 are making fine young trees in Devon, with individuals approaching c.
+5 m × 18 cm dbh in late 2020 (pers. obs.) while another good tree, raised from PF 95–225, grows in sheltered, woodsy conditions at the University of Dundee Botanic Garden; drawn up by the density of the surrounding plantings, this was c.
+8 m in early 2023 (pers. obs.).
 Most collections are probably capable of growing well if properly sited and given adequate protection in their formative years; if ever further material becomes available the best chance of success is positioning plants on well drained but moisture retentive soils, preferably on steep slopes with excellent frost drainage, and a degree of shelter.

 All of the collections cited above are quite distinctive in their morphology.
 They most closely resemble forms of A. fargesii var. faxoniana and A. fabri subsp. minensis, with pectinately outspreading needles which are longest in the middle part of the annual shoot, itself quite slender, and in the dull reddish- or buff- (or occasionally yellowish-) brown shoots which vary from being distinctly hairy to nearly glabrous.
 The seed cones especially resemble those of A. fabri, whilst shaded shoots strongly resemble those of A. fargesii.
 Some plants that are now forming decent trees are showing an unusual and distinctive bark, rich reddish-brown in colour, somewhat shining and with many resin blisters leaving horizontal scars, like in several Asian Tsuga species; others, however, exhibit an unremarkable dull greyish bark.
 An anecdotal yet useful identifier, as with many firs, is the smell of the crushed needles, which in A. fordei is citrusy, quite like tangerines or burnt orange.
 No other firs of the Sino-Himalayan area are so distinctly citrusy as this (pers. obs.
 2020).